leftymitt/leftymitt.com/_media/letter-to-south-suffrage.md

 ---
-title: ...to the legislatures of the southern states.
+title: "...to the legislatures of the southern states."
 category: media
 layout: post
 type: transcript
 format: text
+tags:
+ - civil war
+ - history
+ - suffrage
 published_date: "1867-01-15"
 added_date: "2015-10-03"
 author: "Henry Blackwell"
 icon: henry-blackwell.jpg"
 ---

 WHAT THE SOUTH CAN DO.

 How the Southern States can make themselves Masters of the Situation.